 - 1 dozen 10″ corn tortillas

-With tortillas arranged in one stack, cut them in half, then in half again.
-You should get 8 small triangles from each whole tortilla.
+- Arrange tortillas in a single pile on a cutting board.
+Cut the pile in half, then cut each half into thirds.
+You should get 6 small triangles from each whole tortilla.

-Arrange the tortillas in a single layer on a cookie sheet (you may need to use 2).
+- Arrange the tortillas in a single layer on a cookie sheet.
 Make sure they don’t overlap, or they will stick together.
-Liberally coat the chips with canola oil spray, and immediately sprinkle on the salt.

 - Thoroughly brush or spray the pieces with oil, then sprinkle the salt over the tortillas.